bamason2/ttp451-module/docs/labs/Lab_3.md

 ## Aims and Objectives

 The aim of this exercise is to investigate the creation of different forms of models.
-A few common types of model will be discussed, notably polynomial and radial basis functions (RBF’s).
-Also, the user will gain expertise in some common MATLAB&copy; functions and the constructs that MATLAB&copy; facilitates.
+A few common types of model will be discussed and investigated notably polynomial and radial basis functions (RBF’s).

 ## Overview of Exercise